forxinecesimsek/nlp_text_classification/README.md

 # Text Classification on Amazon Customer Reviews Dataset

-Establish a rate prediction model based on customer reviews using NLP techniques in order to show more consistent and helpful comments to customers in most appropriate order.
+Rate prediction model based on customer reviews using NLP techniques in order to show more consistent and helpful comments to customers in most appropriate order.

 ## Motivation: